MugenMicko/voron/general/RunoutUnklicky/README.md

 Tops:

 - Top.stl is the standard top with no mounting options
-- Top_2020.stl provides mounting to 2020 extrusions
+- Top_2020.stl provides mounting to 2020 extrusions using a t-nut
-- Top_1515.stl provides mounting to 1515 extrusions
+- Top_1515.stl provides mounting to 1515 extrusions using an inserted nut
-- Top_1515_NoNut**provides mounting to 1515 extrusions if you have no inserted nuts available
+- Top_1515_NoNut** provides mounting to 1515 extrusions if you have no inserted nuts available

 [**] The Top_1515_NoNut can be used if you don't have any free nuts.
 It snaps into the extrusion.
 If it moves or slips, you can use a M2x10mm self-tapping screw to secure the sensor to the extrusion.
 Do note that the screw can scratch the inside the extrusion if that might bother you.